* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 3. Arrange the skin on top of the duck meat and place it in the oven.

-4. Heat for 5-10 minutes until thoroughly warm.
+4. Heat for 8-12 minutes until thoroughly warm.

 5. Turn the broiler on to crisp skin to your preference for the last 2-3 minutes.

-Layering the skin on top of the meat means any leftover fat can drip down onto the chicken, adding to the juiciness.
+Layering the skin on top of the meat means any leftover fat can drip down onto the duck, adding to the juiciness.
+Not sure about adding butter or olive oil to your diet?

+Results: Reheating Peking duck in the oven was my favorite method.
+The oven kept the meat moist and the skin crisp, all in one tray!
 I also tested wrapping both the skin and the meat in foil, but this resulted in lackluster skin so I don’t recommend that method.

 Note: the oven is the only option to reheat a whole Peking duck properly, but more on that later.